Amir Bashtak Palace

 Every Thursday, 12pm: A cultural day.

 The new website is carefully designed to meet your requirements and facilitate access to information.
 It is also fast, easy to use, and offers a variety of content and new ways to communicate with the institute.
-With one click, you can view the spaces devoted to French language courses, Arabic language courses, various events in all branches (exhibitions, conferences, cultural events), and cooperation developments.
+With one click, you can view the spaces devoted to French language courses, Arabic language courses, various events in all branches (exhibitions, conferences, and cultural events).
 In addition to contacting the institute directly by sending your messages to any of its sectors through its website.
 If you have difficulty completing the French language courses at the headquarters of the French Institute in Egypt in Mounira, Heliopolis, New Cairo, Sheikh Zayed and Alexandria, you can continue them online.

 You can choose the branch you prefer and see the French language courses for adults and children that are appropriate for you and register there.
 You can also call the institute at the following numbers: 01205558639/01227484951/

 01222196984, from Monday to Friday, 9am to 5pm.

 Registration for general language courses for the summer session is open until 10 April.

 Italy is celebrating the 700th death anniversary of Dante Alighieri, from 12 March to 4 July 2021.
 So, the Italian Institute continues to post videos in Arabic with translations from Dante Alighieri’s masterpiece The Divine Comedy to bring the Arab-speaking public closer to the work of the supreme poet.
 Videos are directed by Giabluca Barbadori, with the special participation of Ashraf Farouk, Amir Salaheddin, Sherine Hegazy, and Sara El Mokadem.